 - Burial costs

-Each wrongful death claim creates a unique set of expenses and losses, and your legal team may be able to help you define yours.
-Provide your lawyer with proof of your financial damages to support the value assigned to your wrongful death claim.
-Obtain copies of any documents and records that support your claim and submit them to your lawyer as soon as possible.
+Each wrongful death claim creates a unique set of expenses and losses.
+Fortunately, your legal team may be able to help you define yours.
+Provide your lawyer with proof of your financial damages because they can support the value assigned to your wrongful death claim.
+Obtain copies of any documents and records that support your claim.
+Then, submit them to your lawyer as soon as possible.

 Your Family May Be Able to Recover Compensation After the Loss of a Loved One